kubernetes-sigs/cluster-api-provider-vsphere/docs/getting_started.md

 | `provider-components.yaml` | The CAPI and CAPV reources for the target cluster |
 | `addons.yaml` | Additional add-ons to apply to the management cluster (ex.
 CNI) |

-The project Makefile provides a convenient make target to generate the manifests.
 Before attempting to generate the above manifests, the following environment variables should be set based on your vSphere environment:

 ```shell
 $ cat <<EOF >envvars.txt